What is annexation?

 When not to annex:

-This is sometimes referred to as “zoning shopping.”
+This is referred to as “zoning shopping.”
 Speculative developers promise a larger tax base if annexed and upzoned into a municipal boundary.
-Time and again municipalities annex these properties only to be stuck with escalating water, sewer, and transportation costs and the county is left with a compromised rural area, or misguided development within their county area.
+Time and again municipalities annex these properties only to be stuck with escalating water, sewer, EMS, fire, police, and transportation costs and the county is left with a compromised rural area, or misguided development within their county area.

 Suburban development outside of urban centers simply does not pay for itself.
 Studies show that for every dollar of property tax revenue generated, it costs $1.16 to provide public services to that rural home.
 It is no wonder city coffers are at an all-time low as municipalities struggle to service sprawling development far from their community’s core.